2X MATCH: 3X MATCH: Triple your impact on lifesaving research when you give today in honor of Breast Cancer Awareness Month.

 Biography

-Dr. Kanaan is a Professor of Molecular Genetics in the Department of Life Sciences, Faculty of Science at Bethlehem University, Palestine and Director of the Bethlehem University Hereditary Research Laboratory (HRL), which he established in 1992.
-Over the last 18 years, his laboratory has been investigating the genetically isolated Palestinian population and its high rate of genetically-based diseases, with a focus on hereditary hearing impairment (HHI).
+Moien Kanaan, PhD is a Professor of Molecular Genetics in the Department of Life Sciences, Faculty of Science at Bethlehem University, Palestine, and Director of the Bethlehem University Hereditary Research Laboratory (HRL), which he established in 1992.
+For more than 20 years his laboratory has been investigating the genetically isolated Palestinian population and its high rate of genetically based diseases, with a focus on hereditary hearing impairment (HHI).
+Dr. Kanaan is recognized as a leading Palestinian geneticist.
+He has many publications to his credit and is a recipient of many research and scientific awards.
+He has participated in many international research efforts and scientific networks.

 BCRF Investigator Since